gluster/glusterdocs/docs/Troubleshooting/resolving-splitbrain.md

 A file is said to be in split-brain when Gluster AFR cannot determine which copy in the replica is the correct one.

-There are 3 types of split-brains:
+There are three types of split-brains:

 -  Data split-brain: The data in the file differs on the bricks in the replica set
--  Metadata split-brain: The metada differs on the bricks
+-  Metadata split-brain: The metadata differs on the bricks
--  Entry/gfid split-brain: The GFID of the file is different on the bricks in the replica.
+-  Entry/GFID split-brain: The GFID of the file is different on the bricks in the replica.
 This cannot be healed automatically.

 ## 1) Volume heal info: